allenai/ir_datasets/README.md

 tend to be organized with the document collection at the top level.

-See the ir_dataets docs ([ir_datasets.com](https://ir-datasets.com/)) for details about each dataset, its available subsets, and what data they provide.
+See the ir_dataets docs ([ir_datasets.com](https://ir-datasets.com/)) for details about each dataset, its available subsets, and what data they provide. [full list](https://ir-datasets.com/all.html)

 ## Citing